 How are governors involved and what are their responsibilities?

 - One governor is named as having a responsibility for Special Educational Needs.
-This is currently Jo Miller who liaises with Mrs Harber.
+We are currently in the process of agreeing updated responsibilities within the Governing Body.

-- In collaboration with the Headteacher and the SENCo, the governors agree priorities for spending the SEN budget, ensuring that the children receive the support they need in order to progress.
+- In collaboration with the Headteacher and the SENDCo, the governors agree priorities for spending the SEN budget, ensuring that the children receive the support they need in order to progress.

 How will the curriculum be matched to my child's needs?
 What are the school's approaches to differentiation and how will that help my child?